Do you always find yourself struggling to keep up with work at the office?

 As you carve out your schedule for the coming week, make sure you delegate tasks.
 Do not be afraid of assigning other tasks to other team members.

 This approach will help you focus all your attention on the most critical tasks.
-It will also reduce the pressure or anxiety that may occur due to too much work.
+It will also help in staying in control and reduce the pressure or anxiety that may occur due to too much work.

 But what about doing three or four tasks at the same time?
 Well, multitasking can be highly unproductive, so leave it out of the equation.